 (3) Except where the licence was granted on behalf of a firm or corporation, in the event of the death of the holder of a licence, the licence shall be deemed to have been granted to his legal personal representative and shall, unless it is transferred to some other person or cancelled or surrendered, remain in force until the end of the period of 3 months beginning with the death and shall then expire, so however that the licence may be extended or further extended by the Commissioner for the purpose of winding up the deceased’s estate.

-[Section 13 amended by No. 56 of 1995 s.
+[Section 13 amended: No. 56 of 1995 s.
 12; No. 55 of 2004 s.
 294.]

 14. Kinds of licence